Information

 @include ds_responsive-padding(unit, direction, important, tuning)

-• important is an optional parameter that tells the mixin to add the !important flag.
-By default it is false.
+• important – optional boolean parameter to add the !important flag, which is false by default

-This is the SCSS code for the Design System’s horizontal rule, illustrating how to use the responsive spacing mixins.
+This is the SCSS code for the Design System’s horizontal rule, showing how to use the responsive spacing mixins.

 /// [1] compensate for border